 No. The university will cover the cost of all tests for faculty, staff, and students conducted by the public health laboratory.

 Currently, testing is offered at the Foggy Bottom and Virginia Science and Technology (VSTC) campuses.
 Both campuses will offer surveillance, or asymptomatic, testing of the general fall 2020 on-campus cohort.
 However, only the Foggy Bottom campus will provide testing for persons who have symptoms consistent with COVID-19 or persons who may have been exposed to the COVID-19 virus.
 The test sites are as follows:

 - Foggy Bottom: Smith Center, 600 22nd St., NW, Washington, DC 20052

 - Virginia Science and Technology Campus: Enterprise Hall, 44983 Knoll Square, Ashburn, VA 20147

-You will be able to make an appointment for testing at the Foggy Bottom or the Virginia campus by log into the PointNClick portal through its website.
+You will be able to make an appointment for testing at the Foggy Bottom Campus or the Virginia Science & Technology Campus by going to the My CHC Portal.